RJImmortal/Practicegit/README.md

 Start with an introduction to your project.
 Explain the purpose of the project, who it’s for, and what problems it solves.
 Provide background information that would help users understand the context.

 ## Getting Started
+Guides users through prerequisites, installation, and running the application.

 ### Prerequisites